 Buying through a company vehicle may still make sense for some investors, however, as the cuts to mortgage interest relief will not apply – something which would arguably have hit landlords much harder than increased stamp duty.
 Lenders are looking to increase their offerings in this sector in anticipation of increased demand.

 Osborne’s biggest Budget crackdown was on overseas developers who move their profits abroad.
 Henceforth, any profits derived from the development of UK property by non-residents will be subject to UK corporation tax.
 Typical tax planning for anyone looking to develop property in this country used to involve setting up an offshore company in Jersey, Guernsey or the Isle of Man, taking advantage of the Double Tax Treaties in place between these jurisdictions and the UK.
 In a major overhaul, these have been amended with immediate effect, to ensure any profits arising from UK property development are taxable in the UK.
+Learn more about mortgages in Guernsey.

 The property sections of the Budget 2016 were not the headline-grabbers, but nor were they insignificant.
 One thing is certain; layers of complex tax changes have made the market ever-trickier to negotiate alone.
 For expert guidance and advice, please do get in touch with one of our specialist advisers.